The challenge: developing new services for manufacturers

 Opting for the technical expertise of digital and data

-The Airflux Research & Development (R&D) department had been working on a data platform for several years and had trialed several possibilities with its customers – however, the firm’s management decided to call in Orange Business Services to get the project fully off the ground.
+The Airflux Research & Development (R&D) department had been working on a data platform for several years and had trialed several possibilities with its customers – however, the firm’s management decided to call in Orange Business to get the project fully off the ground.
 The goal was to build a comprehensive service within the cloud, based on data collected by smart devices.

 “We consulted several companies offering a variety of solutions,” explains Thomas Muller, Head of Research and Development at Airflux.
 “The Orange proposal was the most technically relevant, while offering an attractive price point.
 The level of technical expertise vis-a-vis Splunk was another determining factor in our decision.”

 “In our business, the data we manage is extremely heterogeneous.
 We needed a tool that was high performance, accessible, flexible – and above all – automatable.”